terry-rozmus/vocabulator/README.md

 This is a Django project I wrote while I was teaching English in Japan.
-The objective what to discover what English sentences the students in the classroom would understand based on which textbooks they had used in the past.
+The objective was to discover what English sentences the students in the classroom would understand based on which textbooks they had used in the past.
+It seemed to work effectively when I was planning my instructions to give to the students.